 Automotive supplier sales reps and engineers spend a lot of time responding to RFPs (Requests for Proposals).
 With so much time and energy going into formulating each response, what can you do to increase the odds of winning the opportunity?

 1. Build relationships.
-Become a supplier that automotive manufacturers trust to deliver on your promises.
+Become a supplier that automotive companies in the manufacturing industry trust to deliver on your promises.
 When other automotive suppliers swoop in to provide lower prices, your track record of consistent excellence and commitment to the automotive manufacturing community will set you apart from competition.

 2. Keep innovating.
 Car buyers want a reason to upgrade to a new vehicle.
 Car manufacturers want buyers to switch to their brand.
 One reason they attract new buyers is because of the products companies like you produce.
 From offering fuel savings to safety improvements to the latest upgrades in navigation and audio, the automotive products you create help drive new car sales.
 Having something your competitors don’t offer is a sure way to differentiate from the crowd.